 - C: There’s a cable modem involved.
 For example, CBK752 is a mesh system in which the router unit has a built-in cable modem.

 - N: This is when the router unit is cellular-capable.
-N here is short for NR, or “new radio,” which is a fancy name for cellular Internet.
+N here is short for NR, or “new radio,” a fancy name for cellular Internet.

 - The 3rd letter (often K, R, or S) means the hardware unit’s exclusive role.